- Royal Botanic Garden & Domain

 Children (0-14 year olds) and young people (15-24 year olds) face many challenges for the future, including finding their identity in an uncertain and changing world.
 They experience peer group pressure and have to deal with social, employment and financial issues.

 Youth Community Greening is the offspring of Community Greening - an educational partnership between the Trust and NSW Department of Housing.
-Since August 2000 Community Greening has developed 140 community gardening projects in public housing estates or on unused public land and has provided over 15,000 face-to-face encounters for training, learning and special events.
-Twenty-six community gardens in schools and 22 school garden clubs have also been established.
+Since August 2000 Community Greening has developed over 200 community gardening projects in public housing estates or on unused public land and has provided over 30,000 face-to-face encounters for training, learning and special events.
+Over 100 school gardens and school gardening clubs have also been established.

-The NSW Department of Education encourages schools to maintain sustainable school environments and to encourage students to model this behaviour in the community.
-Youth Community Greening takes this one step further by assisting those communities with the greatest need, especially in rural NSW.
+The NSW Department of Education and Communities encourages schools to maintain sustainable school environments and to encourage students to model this behaviour in the community.
+Youth Community Greening takes this one step further by assisting those communities with the greatest need in both urban and regional NSW.
 The school curriculum will come alive for disadvantaged youth and empower them to change their world.
+Sustainability and Aboriginal Education are two of the key focus areas of the new National Curriculum and the Youth Community Greening program gives schools an opportunity to embrace these two focus areas.

 As far back as 1982 the Trust provided on-site environmental education, horticultural advice and practical assistance to schools and communities in the western area of NSW.
-With funding through Youth Community Greening, we will be able to visit up to 10 isolated schools and communities annually on a two-week 'RBG Goes West' tour.
+Quarterly regional visits bring the Trustís horticultural education skills to the bush.